ilya-koyfman/Obsidian-Ilya/PROJECTS/MSP/NOTES/Zen Desk Automation 3-16-2023.md

 * Vendor Escalation 8x8 after hours would be a great first task.

 ## Action Items
-- [ ] How does CISO Global see the internal notes on our Zendesk Side?
-Only public comments are avaliable
+- [x] How does CISO Global see the internal notes on our Zendesk Side?
+Only public comments are avaliable ✅ 2023-03-16
 - If we give them a license they would get internal notes
-- [ ] CISO what information would be necessary on the ticket?
+- [x] CISO what information would be necessary on the ticket? ✅ 2023-03-16
 * Exchange request
 * Vendor Escalation
-- [ ] What are there open hours?
+- [x] What are there open hours?
 M-F 9-5?
-9-8?
+9-8? ✅ 2023-03-16